1. What is Cloud Sync?

-By default, if you have an active Cloud Sync replication relationship, the item deleted on the source server is deleted from the target during the next synchronization.
-However there is an option available in the sync settings for each relationship, where you can define whether Cloud Sync retains files in the target location even if they were deleted from the source location.
+By default, if you have an active Cloud Sync replication relationship, the item deleted on the source server is not deleted from the target during the next synchronization.
+However there is an option in the sync settings for each relationship, where you can define that Cloud Sync will delete files in the target location if they were deleted from the source.

 15. What happens if I delete something from my target?
 Is it removed from my source too?

 If an item is deleted from the target, it will not be removed from the source.
 The relationship is one-way—from source to target.

 On the next sync cycle, Cloud Sync will compare the source to the target, identify that the item is missing, and Cloud Sync will copy it again from the source to the target.